wds4/tribal-tapestry/essays/bookJustification/hypotheses/README.md

 - decentralized

 ## [SLC Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/socialLinguisticConsensusHypothesis.md)
-The need for human connection provides the fundamental driving force behind how information is organized in the brain.
+The need for human connection provides the basis for the fundamental organizing principle of how information is organized in the brain.

 ## ?
 [Universality Hypothesis]()
 The SLC exerts evolutionary pressure for the fundamentals of language to be as universal as possible.
 Every commitment restricts the universe of entities with which to communicate.